Emreodesia/Emreodesia/README.md

 ###

-<p align="center">🎯I’m currently working with jQuery and anything related with JavaScript.</p>
+<p align="center">🎯I’m currently working with React  and anything related with JavaScript.</p>

 ###